nf-core/eager/docs/output.md

   * Increased C and Ts at ends of fragments

 #### Misincorporation Plots
-The MultiQC DamageProfiler module misincorporation plots shows the percent frequency of C to T mismatches on 5' read ends and the complementary G to A mismatches on the 3' end, when compared to the reference base at that position.
+The MultiQC DamageProfiler module misincorporation plots shows the percent frequency of C to T mismatches at 5' read ends and complementary G to A mismatches at the 3' ends.
+The mismatches are when compared to the base of the reference genome at that position.

 When looking at the misincorporation plots, keep in mind the following:
   * As few-base single-stranded overhangs are more likely to occur than long overhangs, we expect to see a gradual decrease in the frequency of the modifications from position 1 to the inside of the reads.